openshift/configure-alertmanager-operator/boilerplate/openshift/golang-osd-operator/README.md

 ```

 One of the primary purposes of these `make` targets is to allow you to
-standardize your prow and app-sre pipeline configurations.
-They should be as
+standardize your prow and app-sre pipeline configurations using the
-follows:
+following:

 ### Prow